 Honestly, I hated working for large financial institutions for so many reasons that I can go on forever about.
 That is what pushed me to start my own firm.
 A firm where the clients and the relationships I build come before anything else.
-Where I had zero pressure to sell products to people who trusted me so I could hit some sales goal to make my boss look like he was good at his job.
+Where I have zero pressure to sell products to people who trusted me so I could hit some sales goal to make my boss look like he was good at his job.
 I knew I would only truly be happy if I was able to run things the way I thought was best.

 Being a big believer that having an all-encompassing financial plan is the best way to reach your goals and achieve financial success, it was only logical for me to become a Certified Financial Planner™.

 In 2011 we found out my wife was pregnant with our second child.
 I knew at that moment I needed to get it done before she was born.
 I enrolled in the accelerated program, took classes at night and on weekends, and sat for the two-day exam nine months later.
 Becoming a CFP® and taking a fiduciary oath to put my client's interests first was a big step forward in my career.

 In 2015 after years of working with teachers and clients approaching retirement, I decided to enroll in the Retirement Income Certification Program.
 I wanted to be known as an expert, and this was an important designation to help me differentiate myself from other advisors.

-Offering education, YouTube videos, blogs, individual coaching, group coaching, online classes, and being a trusted fiduciary advisor is my vision for the School of Personal Finance.
+Building a community, offering YouTube videos, online courses, individual financial planning, investment management, and being a trusted fiduciary advisor is my vision for the School of Personal Finance.